bcgov/bcgov-python-presentations/README.md

     See the License for the specific language governing permissions and limitations under the License.

-This repository is maintained by the BC Wildfire Service (BCWS) Predictive Services Unit (PSU)
+This repository is maintained by the BC Wildfire Service (BCWS) Predictive Services Unit (PSU) and partners